secar600/secar-documents/source/jensa.rst

 To pump down JENSA from atmospheric pressures:

 - Make sure all flanges are proeprly closed and their bolts are tightened.
 On the ISO-320 flanges, one needs up to 8 claw flange clamps to properly compress the o-rings.
-- Make sure :code:`V4`, :code:`V5` and :code:`V11` are open and :code:`V8` and :code:`V9` are both closed.
-These are manual valves on the gas handling system. :code:`V5` is the valve that allows the supply gas to flow from the gas handling system to the inlet of the JENSA compressor. :code:`V11` is the valve that allows the high pressure processed gas to flow from the outlet of the JENSA compressor to the gas handling system. :code:`V4` is the valve that needs to be opened for the gas to flow in the jet bypass loop. :code:`V14`, which is currently not installed, is the valve that allows the jet to flow into the jet gas target's chamber. :code:`V8` and :code:`V9` are valves that should be opened during the operation of the extended gas target but should remain closed during the operation of the jet target.
+- Make sure :code:`V4` is open and :code:`V8` and :code:`V9` are both closed.
+These are manual valves on the gas handling system. :code:`V4` is the valve that needs to be opened for the gas to flow in the jet bypass loop. :code:`V8` and :code:`V9` are valves that should be opened during the operation of the extended gas target but should remain closed during the operation of the jet target.
 - Make sure the manual air vent valve located on the scroll pump (:numref:`air_vent`) is fully closed.
 - Open the intentional air leak valve with a black handle (see :numref:`air_leak_valve`) but keep its needle valve (see :numref:`air_leak_valve`) fully closed.
 - Make sure :code:`V21` valve and its associated needle valve (:numref:`vent_nitrogen`) are both closed.
 If :code:`V21` is open, open the CS-Studio page (see :ref:`CSS`).
 This valve can only be controlled when the system is in either :code:`vent` mode or :code:`MAN` mode.
 Switch to :code:`MAN` mode of operation. :code:`V21` can be closed by clicking on the "c" button next to :code:`V21` and opened by clicking on the "o" button next to the valve and only if the system is in :code:`vent` or :code:`MAN` mode of operation.
 When the valve is closed, the valve indicator on CS-Studio turns orange.
 If the valve is open, the valve indicator on CS-Studio is green.